posted on September 1, 2021

 Timeline for deployment:

-Summer 2022.
+Fall 2022 or Spring 2023.
 Once appointed and fund-raising and other qualifications are met, the appointee is required to attend a cross-cultural and language-acquisition program and Pre-Field Orientation prior to deploying.

 Kosovo is a country of 1.8 million people rich in history.
 Albanians are extremely welcoming and easy to develop relationships with.
 Kosovo maintains freedom of religion, yet less than 0.1 percent of the population is evangelical Christian.